Vandana Shiva: Golden rice

 Shiva strongly opposes golden rice, a breed of rice that has been genetically engineered to biosynthesise beta-carotene, a precursor of vitamin A. Shiva contends that Golden Rice is more harmful than beneficial in her explanation of what she calls the "Golden Rice hoax": "Unfortunately, Vitamin A rice is a hoax, and will bring further dispute to plant genetic engineering where public relations exercises seem to have replaced science in promotion of untested, unproven and unnecessary technology...
 This is a recipe for creating hunger and malnutrition, not solving it."
 Adrian Dubock says that golden rice is as cheap as other rice and vitamin A deficiency is the greatest reason for blindness and causes 28% of global preschool child mortality.
 Shiva has claimed that the women of Bengal grow and eat 150 greens which can do the same, while environmental consultant Patrick Moore suggests that most of these 250 million children do not eat much else than a bowl of rice a day.
-In the 2013 report "The economic power of the Golden Rice opposition", two economists, Wesseler and Zilberman from Munich University and the University of California, Berkeley respectively calculated that the absence of Golden Rice in India had caused the loss of over 1.4 million life man years in the previous ten years.
+In the 2013 report "The economic power of the Golden Rice opposition", two economists, Wesseler and Zilberman from Munich University and the University of California, Berkeley respectively calculated that the absence of Golden Rice in India had caused the loss of over 1.4 million lives in the previous ten years.

 GM, India and suicides

-According to Shiva, "Soaring seed prices in India have resulted in many farmers being mired in debt and turning to suicide".
-The creation of seed monopolies, the destruction of alternatives, the collection of superprofits in the form of royalties, and the increasing vulnerability of monocultures has created a context for debt, suicides, and agrarian distress.
-According to data from the Indian government, nearly 75 per cent rural debt is due to purchased inputs.
-Shiva claims that farmers' debt grows as GMO corporation's profits grow.
-According to Shiva, it is in this systemic sense that GM seeds are those of suicide.
+In a 2013 opinion piece, Shiva wrote, "Soaring seed prices in India have resulted in many farmers being mired in debt and turning to suicide."
+She goes on to say that, "The creation of seed monopolies, the destruction of alternatives, the collection of superprofits in the form of royalties, and the increasing vulnerability of monocultures has created a context for debt, suicides, and agrarian distress."
+She then states that, "According to data from the Indian government, nearly 75 percent of rural debt is due to purchased inputs.
+Farmers' debt grows as Monsanto profits grow.
+It is in this systemic sense that GM seeds are those of suicide."

 International Food Policy Research Institute (IFPRI) twice analysed academic articles and government data and concluded the decrease and that there was no evidence on "resurgence" of farmer suicide.